ADR-43/sBG/README.md

 This project is still a work-in-progress.
 I work on it in my free time and started it as a way to teach myself the inner workings of HMC algorithms.
 It allowed me to deeply understand their derivations and restrictions.
 Here are some ideas I want to eventually implement.

-- Generalized stopping criterion for building the trajectories using binary trees.- An HMC algorithm generalized to Riemannian manifolds.
+- Generalized stopping criterion for building the trajectories using binary trees.
+- An HMC algorithm generalized to Riemannian manifolds.
 - More visualizations.